-We apply the proposed estimation procedure to the variance gamma model.
-In view of the empirical study \citep{madan:1998} we choose the parameters $\nu\in\{0.05,0.1,0.2,0.5\}, \sigma=1.2$ and $\theta=-0.15$. the martingale condition \eqref{eq:martingalCondition} yields then $\gamma=\frac{1}{\nu}\log(1-\theta\nu-\sigma^2\nu/2)$.
-According to the different choices of $\nu$, we set $\bar\alpha=40$ as maximal value of $\alpha$.
-The deterministic design of the sample $\{x_1,\dots,x_N\}$ is distributed normally with mean zero and variance $1/3$.
-The observations $O_j$ are computed from the characteristic function $\varphi_T$ using the fast Fourier transform method \citep{carrMadan:1999}.
-The additive noise consists of normal centered random variables with variance $|\delta\mathcal O(x_j)|^2$ for some $\delta>0$.
+The deterministic design of the sample $\{x_1,\ldots,x_N\}$ is distributed normally with mean zero and variance $1/3$.
+The observations $O_j$ are computed from the characteristic function $\varphi_T$ using the fast Fourier transform method \cite{carrMadan1999}.
+The additive noise consists of normal centered random variables with variance $|\delta\mathcal O(x_j)|^2$ for some $\delta >0$.

 We estimate $q\in\{\gamma,\alpha_0,\alpha_1, k\}$.
-Hence, we need $s\geq4$ \cite[see][Cor.
-8]{trabs:2011Supplement}.
-By self-decomposablity of the model we apply the rearranged estimator $\hat k^*$ given by \eqref{eqRearranged}.
+Hence, we need $s\geq 4$, see Corollary 8 in \cite{trabs2011Supplement}.
+By self-decomposablity of the model we apply the rearranged estimator $\hat k^*$ given by \eqref {eqRearranged}.
 We use maturity $T=0.25$, interest $r=0.06$, smoothness $s=6$, sample size $N=100$ and noise level $\delta=0.01$, which generates values of $\varepsilon$ on average $0.168$.
-The results of 1000 Monte Carlo simulations are summarized in Tables \ref{tab:adaptation} and \ref{tab:n100delta001}.
+The results of 1000 Monte Carlo simulations are summarized in Tables \ref {tabadaptation} and \ref{tabn100delta001}.

 In order to apply the estimation procedure, we need to choose the tuning parameters.
-Owing to the typically unknown smoothness $s$, let the weight functions satisfy Assumption~\ref{ass:weightFunctions} for some large value $s_{max}$.
+Owing to the typically unknown smoothness $s$, let the weight functions satisfy Assumption \ref{assweightFunctions} for some large value $s_{\mathrm{max}}$.
 The weights for the parameters can be chosen as polynomial whereas $W_k$ is taken as a polynomial times a smooth function with support $[-1,0]$.
-The trimming parameter $\kappa$ is included mainly for theoretical reasons and is not important to the implementation.
+The trimming parameter~$\kappa$ is included mainly for theoretical reasons and is not important to the implementation.
 The most crucial point is the choice of the cut-off value $U$.
-For $\hat q$ we implement the oracle method $U=\argmin_{V\geq0} |\hat q(V)-q|$ and an adaptive estimator $\tilde q$ based on the construction of Section~\ref{sec:adaptation} with sample size $N_{pre}=25$ for $\hat\alpha_{pre}$.
+For $\hat q$ we implement the oracle method $U=\argmin_{V\geq 0} |\hat q(V)-q|$ and an adaptive estimator $\tilde q$ based on the construction of Section \ref{secadaptation} with sample size $N_{\mathrm{pre}}=25$ for $\hat\alpha_{\mathrm{pre}}$.\looseness=-1